How To Manage Heart Health For Seniors

 Bioresonance wave head set

-• Bioresonance is based on the concept that unhealthy cells emit altered electromagnetic waves1.
+• Bioresonance is based on the concept that unhealthy cells emit altered electromagnetic waves.

-• It’s important to note that while some studies suggest benefits, the overall scientific evidence supporting bioresonance is limited1.
+• It’s important to note that while some studies suggest benefits, the overall scientific evidence supporting bioresonance is limited.

 Navigating the Healthcare System to Include Alternative Therapies: